tcotav/rcmd/README.md

-# rcma
+## rcmd

-rcma is the AWS-centric rcmd tool -- a simple golang binary that:
+rcmd is the AWS-centric remote command tool based around parallel runs of ssh.
+It is a simple golang binary that:
   - takes as input a comma-separated list of AWS tags to match on and a command
   - includes ability to exclude based on certain tags
   - connects via ssh to all hosts that match the tag filter